All childhood vaccinations to be subsidised at polyclinics and CHAS GPs by end of 2020

 Currently, most vaccinations under NCIS, such as Hepatitis B as well as measles, mumps and rubella, are fully subsidised at polyclinics.

-With the changes, vaccinations for pneumococcal disease and human papillomavirus (HPV) will be subsidised as well.
+With the changes, vaccinations for pneumococcal disease and human papillomavirus (HPV) will be subsidised as well - at both polyclinics and CHAS GPs.

-The NCIS lists childhood vaccinations recommended for protection against common vaccine-preventable diseases in Singapore.
+Vaccinations listed in the NCIS are recommended for protection against common vaccine-preventable diseases in Singapore.

-Subsidies currently apply to vaccinations for diseases that have a high outbreak potential, such as measles.
+Those that are currently subsidised are for diseases that have a high outbreak potential, such as measles.

+READ: Spike in number of measles cases in first 11 weeks of 2019

 For vaccinations recommended for personal protection, such as the one against pneumococcal disease, take-up rates are “much lower”, said MOH, although they offer significant protection against disease.